-- The third licensing objective seeks to protect children from being harmed or exploited by gambling.
-In practice this means not only preventing them from taking part in gambling, but also prevents them from being in close proximity to gambling.
-Therefore premises should be configured so that children are prohibited from participating in gambling, such that they are not invited to participate in, have accidental access to, or closely observe gambling where they are prohibited from participating. - Entrances to and exists from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
-In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit. - Customers should be able to participate in the activity named on the premises licence. - 3.5 The Guidance also gives a list of factors which the licensing authority should be aware of, when determining whether two or more proposed premises are truly separate and includes: - Is a separate registration for business rates in place for the premises? - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises?
+- The third licensing objective seeks to protect children from being harmed or exploited by gambling and premises should be configured so that children are prohibited from participating in gambling, such that they are not invited to participate in, have accidental access to, or closely observe gambling. - entrances to and exists from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
+In this context it should normally be possible to access the premises without going through another licensed premises or premises with a permit. - Customers should be able to participate in the activity named on the premises licence. - 3.4 The Guidance also gives a list of factors which the Authority should be aware of, when determining whether two or more proposed premises are truly separate and includes: - Is a separate registration for business rates in place for the premises? - Is the premises' neighbouring premises owned by the same person or someone else? - Can each of the premises be accessed from the street or a public passageway? - Can the premises only be accessed from any other gambling premises?

-This Authority will consider these and other relevant factors in making its decision, depending on all the circumstances of the case.
+The Authority will consider these and other relevant factors in making its decision, depending on all the circumstances of the case.

-3.6 The mandatory relevant access provisions for each premises type are reproduced below:
+3.5 The mandatory relevant access provisions for each premises type are reproduced below: